VOHeroes Affiliate Partner Back Office

 Can I promote the VOHeroes launch on Instagram?

-And be sure to put your referral link in your IG bio so people can click on it (they can’t click on anything else except ads), and refer to the fact that the link is there in your posts and stories (thanks to Stina for these strategies and tactics!).
+And be sure to put your referral link in your IG bio so people can click on it (they can’t click on anything else except ads – unless you have an IG business account), and refer to the fact that the link is there in your posts and stories using the tag #LinkInBio (thanks to my super-socal-savvy VA Stina for these strategies and tactics!).

 Can I promote the VOHeroes launch on YouTube?